fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 Remember, middleware functions are called in the order that they're encountered by the JavaScript engine.
 Notice that _json-parser_ is listed before _requestLogger_ , because otherwise <i>request.body</i> will not be initialized when the logger is executed!

 Middleware functions have to be used before routes when we want them to be executed by the route event handlers.
 Sometimes, we want to use middleware functions after routes.
-We do this this when the middleware functions are only called if no route handles process the HTTP request.
+We do this when the middleware functions are only called if no route handler processes the HTTP request.

 Let's add the following middleware after our routes.
 This middleware will be used for catching requests made to non-existent routes.
 For these requests, the middleware will return an error message in the JSON format.